Zamiell/stardew-valley/Min-Max_Guide.md

 * The friendship from a loved gift would be fully depleted on Winter 4 of year 3.
 * Shane comes out of his room at 9 AM.
 * In this route, it is inconvenient to give Shane a gift, since you have to wait for him to come out of his room, and you are typically warping to the Skull Cavern at 6 AM.
 * Even if you care about friendship with Shane, it is probably not worth it to waste 3 potential hours at the Skull Cavern.
-Especially since Shane is one of the easiest villagers to max out later on.
+Especially since Shane is one of the easiest NPCs to max out later on.

 #### Pierre - Spring 26